-Let us return for a moment to the Cascade Model, which predicts that if a frame is culturally congruent, it will be accepted by other elites, the media and the public at a low cost, but if it is ambiguous, it will activate frame contests whose result will depend on the motivations, powers and strategies used by those involved.
+Let us return for a moment to the Cascade Model, which predicts that if a frame is culturally congruent, other elites, the media and the public will accept it at a low cost, but if it is ambiguous, it will activate frame contests whose result will depend on the motivations, powers, and strategies used by those involved.
 Our work shows that the frame promoted by the government and its international partners was incompatible with the views and agendas of the local social and political forces.
-In that sense, two sets of frame contests were activated with inconsistent coalitions around the issues that lie at the core of a highly polarized context in Colombia: peace and rural development.
-Even if the political frames achieved a high degree of consensus among the international and national elites, the local actors still contested them, as the Law was perceived as being damaging to their interests.
-Despite the best efforts of the government and its international allies to promote the Law (power, motivation and strategy) and the fact that the Law was still sanctioned and implemented, the government was not successful in building consensus amongst the political and social actors in favor of its perspective.
+In that sense, two sets of frame contests were activated with inconsistent coalitions around the issues that lie at the core of a highly polarized context in Colombia, peace and rural development.
+Even though the political frames achieved a high degree of consensus among the international and national elites, the local actors still contested them, as the Law was perceived as being damaging to their interests.
+Despite the best efforts of the government and its international allies to promote the Law (power, motivation, and strategy) and the fact that the Law was still sanctioned and implemented, the government was not successful in building consensus among the political and social actors in favor of its perspective.

-The Law of Victims and Land Restitution illustrates that international policy is not made or advocated by a single actor on the ground.
-In this case, complex partnerships operated in relation to agendas of development and human rights between intergovernmental organizations, other countries and global NGOs providing humanitarian assistance and acting as watchdogs for the implementation of the policy.
-These organizations not only worked with the government (see Figure 1) but also with rural businessmen, the Catholic church, NGOs and public intellectuals within Colombia in agendas related to the humanitarian and economic components of the Law.
-At the same time, the government received formal support from the NGOs, the Catholic Church and public intellectuals to promote and implement the legislation.
-The presented results aimed at illustrating a process of public communication beyond national borders, which transcends the public diplomacy of a single country and connects international agendas for development and conflict resolution.
+The Law of Victims and Land Restitution illustrates that a single actor on the ground does not make or advocate for international policy.
+In this case, complex partnerships operated in relation to agendas of development and human rights between intergovernmental organizations, other countries, and global NGOs providing humanitarian assistance and acting as watchdogs for the implementation of the policy.
+These organizations worked not only with the government (see Figure 1) but also with rural businessmen, the Catholic Church, NGOs, and public intellectuals within Colombia in agendas related to the humanitarian and economic components of the Law.
+At the same time, the government received formal support from the NGOs, the Catholic Church, and public intellectuals to promote and implement the legislation.
+The presented results aim at illustrating a process of public communication beyond national borders, which transcends the public diplomacy of a single country and connects international agendas for development and conflict resolution.

-In Serra’s analysis of the international public sphere regarding the killings of street children in Brazil (2000), the local NGOs and social sectors established connections with global networks that, in turn, were able to increase the pressure for government reform within Brazil.
-This case shows a somewhat different scenario in which the humanitarian mediation by Human Rights Watch, Amnesty International and Oxfam with global institutions did not produce the same amount of pressure on governments and within the Colombian Administration.
+In Serra’s analysis of the international public sphere regarding the killings of street children in Brazil (2000), the local NGOs and social sectors established connections with global networks that were in turn able to increase the pressure for government reform within Brazil.
+This case shows a somewhat different scenario in which the humanitarian mediation by HRW, AI, and Oxfam with global institutions did not produce the same amount of pressure on governments and within the Colombian Administration.

-We believe that this is related to the conflicting nature of the link made between humanitarian and developmental issues within Colombia.
-In the case explored by Serra (2000), the demand by the social organizations was to stop police brutality toward street children, which the international community could advocate as an independent actor in the name of Human the Rights standard, thus promoting reform.
-In the case of Colombia, the logic behind the demand by social organizations to promote transitional justice through the democratization of the land and the protection of smallholdings against the international market was supported by international NGOs with connections to global power.
+We believe that this outcome is related to the conflicting nature of the link made between humanitarian and developmental issues within Colombia.
+In the case explored by Serra (2000), the demand by the social organizations was to stop police brutality toward street children, which the international community could advocate as an independent actor in the name of the human rights standard, thus promoting reform.
+In the case of Colombia, international NGOs with connections to global power supported the logic behind the demand by social organizations to promote transitional justice through the democratization of the land and the protection of smallholdings against the international market.
 Nevertheless, the demand for the democratization of the land contradicted the international policies of commercialization of rural land as the path to development and food security.
 Furthermore, it was at odds with the powerful groups within the country who were benefiting from the economic policies centered on commercialization.

+About the Author